PlanterApp/planter_blog/content/posts/native-bees-habitat/index.md

 ### Bee-friendly Plantings

 The right mix of plants also depends on your region.
-The biggest first step to support native bees is to plant lots of the same types of flowers or flowering plants in mass plantings.
+The first step in supporting native bees is to plant large numbers of the same types of flowers or flowering plants in mass plantings.
 Bees love to conserve energy, and when they find a plant they like, they’ll keep coming back to it.
 Try to plant at least three of a plant together, unless it’s a large shrub or similar, so there are plenty of blooms together.

 Plan groups that flower at slightly different intervals, too, some very early flowering plants, and some late summer ones, so there is a food source available throughout the year.

 For example, desert gardeners might stagger cactus and spring wildflowers; temperate gardeners can mix early bulbs with summer perennials; rainforest gardeners can layer berry bushes with late-season woodland blooms; and in Australia, staggered grevillea or eucalyptus varieties can provide nectar almost year-round.

 If you’re unsure about what native flowers are best for your area, local gardening groups and your local university extension have a wealth of information for you.